gaviral/AviralGarg.com/content/posts/dive/climbing.md

 ## Levels of Indoor Rock Climbing

+Today I learned about climbing!
+I went to a climbing gym for the first time and had a blast.
+I learned a lot about the sport and the different levels of climbing.
+With some internet research, I also learned about the different types of climbing, including top-rope climbing, lead climbing, and bouldering.
+I'm excited to continue learning and improving my climbing skills!

+Here is what I learned about the different levels of indoor rock climbing:

 ### First Timer Level (Beginner)

 As a beginner in indoor rock climbing, here are the key aspects to focus on: